-The MP8762 have power-good (PG) output.
+The MP8762H have power-good (PG) output.
 The PG pin is the open drain of a MOSFET.
 It should be connected to VCC or other voltage source that is less 5.5V through a pull-up resistor (e.g. 100k).
-After the input voltage is applied, the MOSFET is turned on so that the PG pin is pulled to GND before SS is ready.
+After VCC is ready, the MOSFET is turned on so that the PG pin is pulled to GND before SS is ready.
 After FB voltage reaches 91% of REF voltage, the PG pin is pulled high after a 2.5ms delay.